 Phoenix Unemployment Fraud Attorney

-Those of us who specialize in criminal defense law understand, however, that At the Law Offices of David A. Black, we will not rest until all potential avenues in our client’s case are explored to their fullest.
+Those of us who handle criminal defense law at the Law Offices of David A. Black will not rest until all potential avenues in our client’s case are explored to their fullest.
 This provides you with the comfort of knowing that your interests come first.
 We can often use our skills to obtain a reduction in the sentence actually imposed, and even where a conviction is obtained, we can assist our clients in such a way that they may avoid jail time, and in some cases even supervised probation.

 If you are facing an unemployment fraud charge, call the Law Offices of David A. Black today to schedule a free, confidential consultation.